amitxv/PC-Tuning/docs/post-install.md

 The registry settings are merged with the ``apply-registry.ps1`` script.
 As for which options get applied as outlined in the table below, this can be customized by editing ``C:\bin\registry-options.json`` in a text editor and setting properties to either ``true`` or ``false``.
 You can safely backup the config file so that you don't need to modify it each time.

 > [!IMPORTANT]
 > The script does not revert options if re-run.
 For example, if the script was run with an option set to ``true``, then running the script with a given option set to ``false`` will not revert the changed made as the script is unaware of the previous state of the registry keys associated with the option.
+This functionality may be implemented in the future but for now, use the ``-get_option_keys <option>`` argument with the script to get all relevant keys for a given option so that you can be reverted manually

 |Option|Notes|Default Value|
 |---|---|---|